 The Department code for the School of Dental Medicine is: 38

-Notice to Unsuccessful Applicants: Applications to the dental public health residency programs are kept on file for two years.
-In order to re-activate an application, an applicant must send an email request to the office of Graduate Studies (email@example.com) and forward an application fee of $125.00.
+Notice to Re-Applicants: Applications to the dental public health residency programs are kept on file for two years.
+In order to re-activate an application, an applicant must send an email request to the office of Graduate Studies (firstname.lastname@example.org) and submit an application fee of $145.00.

 All materials should be sent to: